temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Setup

+You'll need four terminal windows for this exercise.

+1. In all terminals, change to the `exercises/durable-execution/practice` directory.
+2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Add Logging to the Workflow Code

 1. Edit the `src/workflows.ts` file